B.S. in Economics, Finance Concentration

-For B.S. with finance concentration requirements prior to Fall 2022, please refer to the archived Undergraduate Bulletin based on the year of Matriculation
+For B.S. with financial economics concentration requirements prior to Fall 2022, please refer to the archived Undergraduate Bulletin based on the year of Matriculation

 This degree program classifies as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics), and students with this major can apply for a 24-month STEM extension of F-1 Optional Practical Training (OPT).